alicehsing/poll-tracker-supabase/README.md

   - then display the change
 - On submit add question and options button:
   - grab the DOM for the current poll, then inject the question and options into those DOM elements
-- On click of "Finish Poll" button:
+- On click of "Close Poll" button:
   - Take the current poll state and add it to past polls IN SUPABASE!!!
   - Re-fetch the polls from supabase and redisplay the list (clear the list in the DOM, render, and append)